 Technology

-Figure 1.0: In the average UK household, hot water accounts for 36% of total energy usage, with the majority of this demand coming from showering.
+Figure 1.0: In the average UK household, hot water use accounts for 36% of total energy consumption, with the majority of this demand driven by showering.

 Rising Fuel Costs